Basic Information

 M.r Horrÿ slept all night, but very uneasily, he breaths hard and complains much of a great oppression at his stomach he talks a good deal but very confusedly, his pulse appears to me to be good but I think he is too warm upon the whole as I think him worse than he was yesterday..."
 (6)

 In his will, Daniel left ownership of Hampton to his son, Daniel.
 However, Harriott was given use of the plantation for the rest of her life.
-Once she died then Daniel would have complete control of the plantation (9).
+Once she died, Daniel would have complete control of the plantation (9).

 Daniel Horry, the son, was living in Europe at the time.
 He later changed his name to Charles Lucas Pinckney Horry and never returned to his home.
-His mother and grandmother continued to manage the plantation in his absence.
+His mother and grandmother continued to manage the plantation in his absence (12).

 - 1786 An inventory was done of Daniel Huger Horry's estate.
-Every item he owned was recorded and appraised, from slaves to furniture to horses.
+Every item he owned was recorded and appraised, from slaves to furniture to horses (12).

 - 1790-1791 Harriott and Eliza had a portico built on the land side of the house.
-It was the first Adam style portico built in the Lowcountry.
-The portico is almost an exact copy of the one on David Garrick's house Hampton House in Hampton-on-the-Thames, England.
+It was the first Adam-style portico built in the Lowcountry.
+The portico is almost an exact copy of the one on David Garrick's house, Hampton House, in Hampton-on-the-Thames, England (12).

-- 1791 George Washington visited Hampton during his Southern Tour.
+- 1791 George Washington visited Hampton during his Southern Tour (12).

 While visiting, the President was asked whether a certain oak tree should be cut down to create a better view from the portico.
 He replied that he liked the tree, and it was saved.
 From then on the tree was known as the Washington Oak (4, pp. 120-121).

 - 1793 Eliza Lucas Pinckney died in Philadelphia.
-It is believed that she had cancer and was seeking treatment in Philadelphia.
-George Washington asked to be a pallbearer because he thought so highly of Eliza and her family.
+It is believed that she had cancer and was seeking treatment there.
+George Washington asked to be a pallbearer because he thought so highly of Eliza and her family (12).

 - 1797 Daniel and Harriott's daughter, Harriott, married Frederick Rutledge.
-They made their home at Hampton.
+They made their home at Hampton (12).

 - 1824 Frederick Rutledge died leaving Harriott with eight children.
-She and her mother continued to manage the plantation and raise the children.
+She and her mother continued to manage the plantation and raise the children (12).

 One of the eight children, John Henry Rutledge, met with a tragic ending.
-The story is that he committed suicide because he was not allowed to marry a certain girl.
-He thought his life was over and could not imagine living without the girl he so loved.
-He shot himself in the house at the age of twenty-one.
+The story is that he committed suicide because he was not allowed to marry a certain woman.
+He shot himself in the house at the age of 21 (12).

-Daniel Horry's wife eventually sold parts of her share but Hampton remained in the ownership and management of his mother.
+Daniel Horry's wife eventually sold parts of her share, but Hampton remained in the ownership and management of his mother (12).

-- 1830 Harriot Picnkney Horry died and she left Hampton to her daughter, Harriott Horry Rutledge (11).
+- 1830 Harriot Picnkney Horry died and left Hampton to her daughter, Harriott Horry Rutledge (11).

 Harriott Horry Rutledge continued to manage the plantation.
-Two of her sons helped her when they could but they had other careers they were pursuing.
+Two of her sons helped when they could, but both were pursuing other careers.
 Henry Middleton Rutledge, a grandson, inherited the plantation (5, pp. 708-709).

-- 1865 Henry Middleton Rutledge returned from the Civil War and began to manage the plantation.
+- 1865 Henry Middleton Rutledge returned from the Civil War and began to manage the plantation (12).

 - 1866 Henry Middleton Rutledge married Anna Marie Blake.
-They were married for ten years before Anna died.
+They were married for ten years before Anna died (12).

 - 1876 Henry Middleton Rutledge married Margaret Hamilton Seabrook.
-From this marriage Archibald Rutledge was born.
-The Rutledges worked hard to send their youngest son to school.
+From this marriage Archibald Hampton Rutledge was born.
+The Rutledges worked to send their youngest son to school and earn enough money to pay the taxes for Hampton Plantation (5, p.
+709).

 Archibald Rutledge did get his education and he went on to teach school in Pennsylvania.
-He wrote numerous books and poems and became Poet Laureate of South Carolina.
+He wrote numerous books and poems and became the first Poet Laureate of South Carolina (12).

-- 1937 Archibald Rutledge returned to Hampton to live there permanently.
-He restored the house and wrote a book about it called Home By the River.
+- 1937 Archibald Rutledge returned to live at Hampton.
+He restored the house and wrote a book about it called Home by the River (5, p.
+709).

-- 1971 Archibald Rutledge and his family gave Hampton Plantation to the South Carolina State Park Service.
-It became a State Historic Site and was opened to the public.
+- 1971 The South Carolina State Park Service gained ownership of Hampton Plantation after the death of Archibald Rutledge.
+It became a State Historic Site and after restoration was opened to the public (2, p.
+2).

 Land